The Best Online Backup Service

 Upload Test Results

 100MB Upload Time

 *Rank based on average upload time across multiple trials of both packets at 11.6 Mbps.

 The test results for the 100MB packets all fall within roughly the same range — no real winner or loser.
 More pronounced differences emerged when we tested upload speeds for 1GB of data.
-SOS Online Backup is the clear winner in the speed category and was nearly twice as fast as the two slowest, CrashPlan and SpiderOakONE, which both had faster 100MB uploads, but didn’t keep pace with the larger upload.
+SOS Online Backup is the clear winner in the speed category and was nearly twice as fast as the slowest, SpiderOakONE, which had faster 100MB uploads, but didn’t keep pace with the larger upload.
 IDrive performed well with both sizes.

 Speed isn’t everything, though.
 This test also helped us determine which services best combine impressive speeds with a simple, seamless user experience.
 SOS Online Backup, which won our speed test, failed to impress us with its barebones desktop application.
 IDrive and Acronis True Image Cloud, on the other hand, were more pleasant to use.

 Our Picks for the Best Online Backup Services

 IDrive was the only service we tested that never sent us hunting for an FAQ section.
 Sure, the desktop application looks like software from 1999.
 Yes, there are buttons that don’t do anything when you click them.
 But IDrive makes it easy to upload and was second fastest in our speed test.
 Even the web app was fast enough that we could smoothly preview a video to make sure it was the exact file we wanted to restore.

 Scheduling backups is painless, too.
 There’s a daily backup cadence as well as a continuous data-protection option that backs up your files as soon as they’ve been saved, minimizing the chance of losing anything you created or changed since your last backup.